findologic/plugin-shopware-6/README.md

 - Create your plugin files inside `src/Resources/app/storefront/src/js/[your-plugin-name].plugin.js`
 - [Register your extended plugin](https://docs.shopware.com/en/shopware-platform-dev-en/how-to/extend-core-js-storefront-plugin#register-your-extended-plugin)
-- For a development build, use `./psh.phar storefront:dev`
+- For a development build: `./psh.phar storefront:dev`
-- For a production build, use `./psh.phar storefront:build`
+- For a production build: `./psh.phar storefront:build`

 **Please note:**

-The build commands will create a minified JS file in `src/Resources/app/storefront/dist/storefront/js/[plugin-name].js`.
+* The build commands will create a minified JS file in `src/Resources/app/storefront/dist/storefront/js/[plugin-name].js`.
-Before committing ensure that all files were built and added to your commit.
-Make sure to also commit the minified JavaScript files.
+* Before committing ensure that all files were built and added to your commit.
+* Make sure to also commit the minified JavaScript files.

 ## Libraries